drtychai/traceroute/README.md

 ## Example

-To trace the path from your local host to the target host, simply run the trace_route.py file with the target host as an argument.
-As shown below, we will trace the path from our local host to www.ust.hk, the web server at Hong Kong University of Science and Technology.
+To trace the path from localhost to the target host, simply run the trace_route.py file with the target host as an argument.
+As shown below, we will trace the path from localhost to www.ust.hk, the web server at Hong Kong University of Science and Technology.

 Note: Due to the use of an ICMP socket, the scipt requires superuser privilige.